usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_102.md

 ## Goals

 * Look at some pipeline organization and syntax on the inside
-* Success and failure invoking XProc pipelines: an early chance to &ldquo;learn to die&rdquo; gracefully (to use the gamers' idiom).
+* Success and failure invoking XProc pipelines: making friends with tracebacks.

 ## Prerequisites